trbaker/GIStandards/overview.md

 ### FINDINGS
-Fifty states' (and one district's) findings reports are generated and posted on this site, https://trbaker.github.com/GIStandards  These state reports each contain:
+Fifty states' (and one district's) findings are generated and posted on this site, https://trbaker.github.com/GIStandards  These state reports each contain:
 -	Total geospatial keywords found in five standards areas
 -	A “comparable score” (basically the total geospatial keywords divided by all words in the standards)
 -	A count of geospatial keywords (and comparable scores) by subject area